 - The cooker’s gaskets prematurely allow the pot to open during high pressure cooking.

 - The pot’s lid does not seal properly, thus causing spills or expulsion of content.

 - The cooker’s vents fail to adequately release steam, leading to explosions.

 Pressure cooker manufacturers should know how dangerous their product could be if not built properly.
 According to the National Electronic Injury Surveillance System, there were at least 39 serious injuries in 2008 that were caused by a defective pressure cooker — resulting in visits to the emergency room.
 Individuals who suffered because of their pressure cooker reported severe liquid, steam and contact burns, among other injuries.
 Property damage claims were also filed due to the defective appliance.

 The Consumer Product Safety Commission, tasked with protecting users from defective products, tracks the pressure cookers reported to cause injury.
 Some cookers include:

 If you or someone you know has used a defective pressure cooker and has been injured because of it, contact our San Antonio product liability attorneys today.

 Why Having A Comprehensive Legal Team Behind You Matters

 At Wyatt Law Firm, we believe that consumers should be protected against faulty products.
 If a device has not been properly made or tested, it should not be on the market.
 We hold both manufacturers and stores accountable for defective pressure cookers.
 Our AV Preeminent® rated* lawyers can help you pursue your legal rights.
 We fight aggressively to help you receive the compensation you deserve.
-We are so sure in our experience and knowledge, we do not charge unless we win!
+We offer our services on a contingency fee basis, meaning we do not charge unless we win.